Vestmark Advisory Solutions Inc. Purchases 6,660 Shares of Arthur J. Gallagher & Co. (NYSE:AJG)

-Vestmark Advisory Solutions Inc. lifted its position in shares of Arthur J. Gallagher & Co.
-(NYSE:AJG – Free Report) by 364.9% in the 3rd quarter, according to its most recent 13F filing with the SEC.
-The firm owned 8,485 shares of the financial services provider’s stock after acquiring an additional 6,660 shares during the quarter.
-Vestmark Advisory Solutions Inc.’s holdings in Arthur J. Gallagher & Co. were worth $1,934,000 at the end of the most recent quarter.
+Vestmark Advisory Solutions Inc. increased its stake in shares of Arthur J. Gallagher & Co.
+(NYSE:AJG – Free Report) by 364.9% during the third quarter, according to its most recent filing with the SEC.
+The institutional investor owned 8,485 shares of the financial services provider’s stock after purchasing an additional 6,660 shares during the period.
+Vestmark Advisory Solutions Inc.’s holdings in Arthur J. Gallagher & Co. were worth $1,934,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds also recently made changes to their positions in the company.
-Clarius Group LLC grew its stake in shares of Arthur J. Gallagher & Co. by 2.7% during the 2nd quarter.
-Clarius Group LLC now owns 1,700 shares of the financial services provider’s stock worth $373,000 after acquiring an additional 45 shares during the period.
-Berkshire Asset Management LLC PA lifted its holdings in Arthur J. Gallagher & Co. by 3.6% during the 2nd quarter.
-Berkshire Asset Management LLC PA now owns 1,288 shares of the financial services provider’s stock worth $283,000 after purchasing an additional 45 shares in the last quarter.
-HBK Sorce Advisory LLC lifted its holdings in Arthur J. Gallagher & Co. by 3.9% during the 3rd quarter.
-HBK Sorce Advisory LLC now owns 1,230 shares of the financial services provider’s stock worth $280,000 after purchasing an additional 46 shares in the last quarter.
-Lindbrook Capital LLC lifted its holdings in Arthur J. Gallagher & Co. by 7.9% during the 3rd quarter.
-Lindbrook Capital LLC now owns 654 shares of the financial services provider’s stock worth $149,000 after purchasing an additional 48 shares in the last quarter.
-Finally, Fifth Third Bancorp lifted its holdings in Arthur J. Gallagher & Co. by 0.3% during the 3rd quarter.
-Fifth Third Bancorp now owns 19,346 shares of the financial services provider’s stock worth $4,410,000 after purchasing an additional 50 shares in the last quarter.
-Institutional investors own 81.15% of the company’s stock.
+Other institutional investors have also added to or reduced their stakes in the company.
+Larson Financial Group LLC lifted its holdings in Arthur J. Gallagher & Co. by 89.9% during the 2nd quarter.
+Larson Financial Group LLC now owns 131 shares of the financial services provider’s stock worth $29,000 after purchasing an additional 62 shares in the last quarter.
+VisionPoint Advisory Group LLC purchased a new stake in Arthur J. Gallagher & Co. during the 2nd quarter worth about $30,000.
+Milestone Investment Advisors LLC purchased a new stake in Arthur J. Gallagher & Co. during the 1st quarter worth about $38,000.
+Clear Street Markets LLC lifted its holdings in Arthur J. Gallagher & Co. by 21,100.0% during the 4th quarter.
+Clear Street Markets LLC now owns 212 shares of the financial services provider’s stock worth $40,000 after purchasing an additional 211 shares in the last quarter.
+Finally, Fred Alger Management LLC purchased a new stake in shares of Arthur J. Gallagher & Co. in the 4th quarter valued at about $41,000.
+Hedge funds and other institutional investors own 81.15% of the company’s stock.

 Arthur J. Gallagher & Co.
 Price Performance

 Arthur J. Gallagher & Co.
-(NYSE:AJG – Get Free Report) last announced its quarterly earnings data on Thursday, January 25th.
-The financial services provider reported $1.85 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.83 by $0.02.
-The business had revenue of $2.39 billion during the quarter, compared to analysts’ expectations of $2.40 billion.
+(NYSE:AJG – Get Free Report) last issued its quarterly earnings data on Thursday, January 25th.
+The financial services provider reported $1.85 earnings per share for the quarter, topping analysts’ consensus estimates of $1.83 by $0.02.
+The firm had revenue of $2.39 billion for the quarter, compared to analyst estimates of $2.40 billion.
 Arthur J. Gallagher & Co. had a return on equity of 18.74% and a net margin of 9.63%.
-During the same quarter in the previous year, the business earned $1.54 earnings per share.
-Sell-side analysts forecast that Arthur J. Gallagher & Co. will post 10.03 EPS for the current fiscal year.
+During the same period last year, the company earned $1.54 EPS.
+On average, equities research analysts anticipate that Arthur J. Gallagher & Co. will post 10.03 earnings per share for the current year.

 Arthur J. Gallagher & Co.
 Increases Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, March 15th.
-Shareholders of record on Friday, March 1st will be paid a dividend of $0.60 per share.
-This is a boost from Arthur J. Gallagher & Co.’s previous quarterly dividend of $0.55.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, March 15th.
+Stockholders of record on Friday, March 1st will be given a $0.60 dividend.
+This is a positive change from Arthur J. Gallagher & Co.’s previous quarterly dividend of $0.55.
+This represents a $2.40 dividend on an annualized basis and a dividend yield of 1.03%.
 The ex-dividend date is Thursday, February 29th.
-This represents a $2.40 dividend on an annualized basis and a yield of 1.03%.
-Arthur J. Gallagher & Co.’s payout ratio is presently 49.55%.
+Arthur J. Gallagher & Co.’s dividend payout ratio (DPR) is currently 49.55%.

 Arthur J. Gallagher & Co.
 Profile